 Note 1: The quantity needed for this Hazelnut ganache might vary depending on how thick on thin you make the tart shells.
 Very thin tart shell requires more filling than if tart shell is thick

-5. How to make the chocolate disk for the gold chocolate decoration
+5. How to make the gold chocolate disk to decorate the Hazelnut tart

 This gold chocolate disk decoration is one of the most impressive decoration I´ve ever made!
 It consist of a chocolate disk that is basically tempered chocolate painted into gold then melted on top of the tart with the help of a hair dryer - a chocolate decoration technique that was originally was pioneered by Francois Daubinet and very popular among pastry chefs.
 It is so simple yet so much fun with an impressive end result!